 Today’s post is one I’m so passionate about: how to create a wardrobe color palette.
 Intriguing, right?

-I mentioned my own wardrobe color palettes in this post and this post, and I went into detail about finding your most flattering colors here (which I suggest reading before establishing a color palette).
+I mentioned my own wardrobe color palette in this post and this post, and I went into detail about finding your most flattering colors here (which I suggest reading before establishing a color palette).
 Creating a specific color palette is such a key concept when building a long term, flattering wardrobe that it certainly warrants its own post.

 The basics of color theory